Tokichan/CSAD/README.md

-### 7. Evaluate in ONNX or OpenVINO or TFLite or TensorRT format
+### 7. Evaluate in ONNX, OpenVINO, TFLite, or TensorRT format
 After obtaining the models, you can evaluate them with
 ```
 python export_model.py --inference_only --format onnx